Last updated: 12 Mar, 2021

 Ideally, start planning for your return to the office in advance.
 Even in strict lockdown, try to ensure your dog has time alone and separate from you.
 For example, you can leave them behind on trips to the shops.
 Or even take a drive and park around the corner for half an hour if this is the only option to give them time alone every day.
 It’s also helpful to ensure they have time separated from you while you are in the house – like using a baby gate to keep them in another room during parts of the day, or simply close the door to the home office.
 If possible, build up the amount of time that they don’t have access to you and only reward them (by letting them in the room, or going to them) when they’re calm and settled elsewhere i.e. not while they’re whining at the door!

-Zaidy, available for adoption via All 4 Paws Dog Rescue Inc
+Zaidy, adopted via All 4 Paws Dog Rescue Inc

 Slow the transition